 New York City

 The mere mention of New York City can be incredibly daunting.
-Between skyscrapers and a 24-hour sleepless cycle, how can you expect to conquer this metropolis?
+Between skyscrapers and a 24-hour sleepless cycle, how can you expect to conquer this American metropolis?
 Especially for those that have specific accessibility needs.
 Depending on length of time, it may be worth using one of the city’s sightseeing buses, such as BigBus New York that has wheelchair accessibility.
 For those with more time, it is possible to use public transportation.
 A large number of subway stations have lifts and ramps, for those with limited mobility.
 And all New York buses are wheelchair accessible.

 To truly appreciate all that New York has to offer, you have to go to the top.
 With a dizzying number of skyscrapers, it is difficult to choose which one.
 Both the Empire State Building and Top of the Rock provide stunning views of the Big Apple’s skyline, from morning to evening and are both fully accessible.
 It would be impossible to visit New York without seeing a few museums, especially as they have the ‘Museum Mile’ that is dedicated to all things arts and culture.
 The famous Met Museum is currently exhibiting pieces from the recent Met Gala.
 The lesser known Cooper Hewitt Smithsonian Design Museum has an exhibition (until 3rd September 2018) called ‘Access+Ability’ that showcases the influence that disability has on the world of design.
 From the famous wheelchair logo, crutches through the ages, to futuristic appliances that can assist with different needs.